5 Best Automation Testing Tools For Mobile (2022 Updated)

 Times have changed — we’ve all moved on from TVs to mobile phones and laptops to consume various forms of content.

-As per Data Reportal, there are over 5.27 billion mobile users globally, and this data also reports that the number of users is increasing by 1.9% per year; the internet users are increasing at an annual growth of 7½%, especially in the developing countries.
+As per Data Report, there are over 5.27 billion mobile users globally, and this data also reports that the number of users is increasing by 1.9% per year; the internet users are growing at an annual growth of 7½%, especially in developing countries.

-You get the drift — more and more people are using smartphones every day for both essentials and entertainment.
+You get the drift — more and more people are using smartphones daily for both essentials and entertainment.

-For businesses to cater user-friendly and engaging experiences to their users, it’s crucial to focus on quality.
-Owing to the abundance of apps and websites in the market, an average user has several choices, and to ensure the user consumes your product, you’ll have to craft products that are compatible with their devices that run on various operating systems.
+For businesses to cater to user-friendly and engaging experiences to their users, it’s crucial to focus on quality.
+An average user has several choices due to the abundance of apps and websites in the market.
+To ensure the user consumes your product, you’ll have to craft products compatible with their devices running on various operating systems.

-To guarantee your apps or sites run as designed on multiple devices, it’s vital to test them before shipping them.
+To guarantee your apps or sites run as designed on multiple devices, testing them before shipping them is vital.
 And to give you the power of testing with speed and for increased test efficiency — automation testing is the way to go.

-In this post, we’ll discuss the best automation testing tools for the web and mobile.
-Based on their features and other factors involved, you can decide on a tool that works best for you.
+This post will discuss the best automation testing tools for the web and mobile.
+Based on their features and other factors, you can decide on a device that works best for you.

 Picture credit: Sauce Labs

 1. Sauce Labs:

 Sauce Labs is a cloud-based automation testing platform that supports testing on native apps and mobile web.
 You can automate cross-browser tests, mobile app tests, API tests, and mobile beta tests from the same platform.